open-sauced/intro/docs/i18n-guidelines.md

 ?> **NOTE:** It will be helpful taking our [Becoming a Maintainer](../docs/becoming-a-maintainer/README.md) course to equip you in maintaining your forked repository.

+## Getting Started

+### 1. Forking the Repository

+First, you need to fork the [intro repository](https://github.com/open-sauced/intro).
+See the official GitHub docs for [forking a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository).

 ## Adding Translations

 First, please read our [Contributing Guide](CONTRIBUTING.md) to setting up the project locally and for the technical instruction.
 Then, follow these steps to add the translations: